Employment · Communications Career

 A Communications Officer's Mission and Responsibility

 All Washington State Patrol applicants are subject to background investigations, including a polygraph examination, because of the nature of the work and the security requirements.
-When a polygraph is offered to an applicant, they must bring with them a certified copy of their driving record from the Department of Licensing ($13) to the polygraph appointment.

 Testing and Applying